pd-projects/hugo-puredata.info/content/objects/fudiparse.md

 description: "FUDI messages to and from Pd lists"
 bref: "FUDI messages to and from Pd lists"
 draft: false
+categories: ["object"]
-categories: ["object", "I/O via MIDI, OSC, and FUDI"]
+pd-category: "I/O via MIDI, OSC, and FUDI"
 ---

 ### [fudiparse]